Klemmbaustein/TetherInstaller/README.md

 - Support for installing Northstar prerelease versions and the [Vanilla+ mod](https://northstar.thunderstore.io/package/NanohmProtogen/VanillaPlus/) which enables the use of Northstar mods on Respawns vanilla servers.
-- An in-app server-browser that automatically downloads any required mods before joining the server.
+- An in-app server-browser that automatically downloads any required mods before joining a server.
 - Managing of Northstar profiles.

 ![preview image](.github/images/VanillaPlus.png)